Ethics of Communication in a Digital Age

 There are a number of drawbacks we suffer when communicating only digitally or online: (1) We are often not able to fully see the other person, and sometimes we cannot see the person but only hear him or her; (2) We are not able to benefit from the physical touch of the other person; and (3) No perception of smell enters into communication with someone with whom we are interacting only digitally.
 In light of the fact that digital communication is now largely influenced by bots and increasingly driven by “community-based” algorithms rather than by objective facts and/or principles guided by truth or other ethical-biblical virtues, we need to reflect on some ethical principles regarding how, as Christians, we should communicate.
-This has implications for our personal communication in everyday life and also impacts how we communicate the gospel and biblical truth—even more so since, unfortunately, much of the language on social media has become aggressive, violent, and even destructive hate speech.
+This has implications for our personal communication in everyday life and also impacts how we communicate the gospel and biblical truth—even more so since, unfortunately, much of the language on social media has become aggressive, destructive, and even violent hate speech.

 These ethical principles should not be limited to our communication on social media platforms.
 But they nevertheless have particular relevance for the way in which we present our personal opinions and share information digitally.
 As followers of Christ, we should exercise spiritual discernment, be transparent, and conduct our communication in ways that reflect God’s character and give glory to Him.

 The Challenge of Living in a Post-truth Era